Bauer outduels Darvish as Reds blank Cubs 3-0

 UP NEXT

-Cincinnati veteran right-hander Sonny Gray (5-2, 3.19 ERA) takes on Cubs rookie right-hander Adbert Alzolay (0-1, 2.08) in the finale of the three-game series Thursday night.
+Cincinnati veteran Sonny Gray (5-2, 3.19 ERA) takes on Cubs rookie Adbert Alzolay (0-1, 2.08) in the finale of the three-game series Thursday night.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports